Robert-Nickel/paper/README.md

 __Use this as a template for writing your paper.
-It will automatically build a cool HTML that contains all your citations.
-You could share and access the HTML via [GitHub Pages](https://pages.github.com/).__
+It will automatically build a cool HTML that contains all your citations like [here](https://robert-nickel.github.io/paper).__

 1. Install [pandoc](https://pandoc.org/installing.html) (prerequisite!)
 2. Fork and clone this repo